evenmn/pack-water/README.md

 # Pack water
-This is a package for water packing, which relies on [the Packmol package](http://m3g.iqm.unicamp.br/packmol/home.shtml).
-This is ment to be used as input to LAMMPS for molecular dynamics simulations.
-The inputs are number of molecules, length of box of density of water and whether or not the packed water should support periodic boundary conditions.
+pack-water a package for water packing, which relies on [the Packmol package](http://m3g.iqm.unicamp.br/packmol/home.shtml).
+It is ment to be used as input to LAMMPS for molecular dynamics simulations.
+The inputs include number of molecules, length of box/density of water and whether or not the packed water should support periodic boundary conditions.
 However, the package supports cubic shapes only.

 ## Installation
 First download the contents: